 I live in sunny Charlotte, NC with my wife and dog.
 Not a day goes by that I'm not developing something for the web.
 What I've learned over the past almost decade of developing and business is less is more.

 You don't need to have all the bells and whistles, technical toys, or major pillars of an organization in order for you to generate a consistent income.

 Once you surround yourself with the right network of people, and start closing a few deals, you can then start to put a number of systems in place that allow you to make as much income as you need, and more.

 A little bit about me...

 All my life I thought I was gonna either be a rock star or do something in the music industry.

-I actually have a Bachelor degree in music business, but quickly realized that unless I moved to somewhere like California or Tennesee where the music scene is always booming I didn't have much of a chance of making decent money.
+I actually have a Bachelor degree in music business, but quickly realized that unless I moved to somewhere like California or Tennessee where the music scene is always booming I didn't have much of a chance of making decent money.
 I grew up in Syracuse, NY where the closest thing I found to being in the music industry was creating radio spots for one of the local stations.

-I started looking for alternatives to pursue a career in (after I just basically wasted 4 years in college) and I stumbled upon computer networking.
+I started looking for alternatives to pursue a career in (after feeling like I just wasted 4 years in college) and I stumbled upon computer networking.
 After a couple classes I quickly realized I enjoyed the programming side of things.
 It was like a puzzle or a problem to solve, and I definitely enjoy solving problems.